jverzani/PlotlyLightLite.jl/docs/src/basic-graphics.md

 * `vline(x)`  draws a vertical line at  `x` across the computed axis, or adjusted via `ymin` and `ymax`.
 The `extrema` function computes the axis sizes.
 * `ablines!(intercept, slope)` for drawing lines `a + bx` in the current frame.

 The following create regions which can be filled.
 Shapes have an interior and exterior boundary.
 The exterior line has attributes that can be adjusted with `linecolor`, `linewidth`, and `linestyle`.

+The following `Plots.jl` fill attributes are supported:

+* `fillcolor`

-The `fillcolor` and `opacity` arguments can adjust the interior color.
+The `plotly` `opacity` argument can adjust the interior color's transparency level.

+Plots that create 2d-regions are:

 * `rect!(x0, x1, y0, y1)` draws a rectangle between `(x0,y0)` and `(x1,y1)`.
 * `hspan!(ys,YS; xmin=0.0, xmax=1.0)` draws horizontal rectangle(s) with bottom and top vertices specified by `ys` and `YS`.